You’ll be in good company. The vast majority of the UK’s 5.8 million self-employed — 59% — are registered as sole traders.

 In comparison, as a limited company, you could work it out like so:

-- Pay yourself a monthly salary of £732.
+- Pay yourself a tax-efficient salary of £8,840.
 This is within the tax-free personal allowance, so you don’t pay income tax.
 It’s also under the threshold for paying National Insurance, but you’ll still qualify for credits.
 In other words, the government treats you as if you’ve paid it

 You can use this comparative tax calculator to find out whether being a sole trader or incorporating as a limited company would be more tax efficient for you.